Hollowen-rocks/SPTS/TokenCostCalculator/readme.md

 ## Overview

 The Robux Calculator is a command-line application written in C++ that helps users determine the Robux needed to achieve a desired number of tokens.
-It utilizes multi-threading to speed up the calculation process, allowing for parallel processing of token packages.

 ## Requirements